-One study assessed dispositional physical aggressiveness as the impellor and executive control as the inhibitor (Finkel et al., 2011).
+$Provocation \times dispositional\ physical\ aggressiveness \times executive\ control.$ One study assessed dispositional physical aggressiveness as the impellor and executive control as the inhibitor (Finkel et al., 2011).
 As in the studies reviewed above, this study assessed dispositional physical aggressiveness with Buss and Perry's (1992) measure.
 It assessed executive control with the widely used Stroop task, which employs computerized procedures to measure individual differences in the ability to override dominant (gut-level) responses.
-Consistent with I3 theory, the provocation × dispositional physical aggressiveness × executive control three-way interaction effect was significant (Finkel et al., 2011).
-This interaction effect was driven by the crucial cell: high instigation (provocation), high impellance (dispositional physical aggressiveness), and low inhibition (poor executive control).
-Participants in that cell were substantially more likely to enact physically aggressive behavior toward their partner when compared not only with the mean of the other seven cells but also with the mean of the three cells with two risk factors but not the third: (1) high instigation and high impellance, but high inhibition; (2) high instigation and low inhibition, but low impellance; and (3) high impellance and low inhibition, but low instigation.
+Consistent with I Theory, the provocation × dispositional physical aggressiveness × executive control 3-way interaction effect was significant (Finkel et al., 2011).
+This interaction effect was driven by the crucial "cell": high instigation (provocation), high impellance (dispositional physical aggressiveness), and low inhibition (poor executive control).
+Participants in that cell were substantially more likely to enact physically aggressive behavior toward their partner when compared not only to the mean of the other seven cells, but also to the mean of the three cells with two risk factors but not the third: (a) high instigation and high impellance, but high inhibition; (b) high instigation and low inhibition, but low impellance; and (c) high impellance and low inhibition, but low instigation.